 Instructions

-- Place the chilled butter and icing sugar into the Thermomix mixing bowl.
-Mix for 40 sec/speed 4 until light and creamy.
+- Place the chilled butter and icing sugar into the Thermomix bowl.
+Mix for 40 sec/speed 4 until softened.
 Scrape down the sides of the mixing bowl with a spatula.

-- Add the flour, cornflour and vanilla.
+- Add the flour, cornflour and vanilla extract.
 Mix for 15 sec/speed 4, scrape down the sides of the bowl, then knead for 1 min/dough function.
+The dough will have come together.

 For the Buttercream Filling